The Silk Road Series: The Way Across the World Opens

 Chinggis Khan was the supreme power in Asia during the thirteenth century.
 Provoked into war by the transgression of Shah Mohammed, the Supreme Khan waged war in Central Asia.
 He was victorious.
 The establishment of a khanate in Central Asia ultimtely led to the conquest of Russia.

-The problem with the rule of the Golden Horde in Russia was that they did not go away--they ruled for two centuries, until the first of the Romanov czars defeated them and took power.
-The Romanovs survived until the Bolshevik Revolution of 1927.
+The problem with the rule of the Golden Horde in Russia was not that they conquered, but that they did not go away--they ruled for two centuries, until the first of the Romanov czars defeated them and took power.
+The Romanovs survived until the Bolshevik Revolution of 1917.
 Then the USSR remained in power until 1991.
+Various forms of government followed.
 This is Russian history in a nutshell.

 Before the coming of the Mongols, the Russians elected their princes.
 The government was not as centralized nor as authoritarian.
 A look at the past is important because we live with the consequences today.